 The decision to move extra point attempts back 15 yards means a lot of coaches will opt for 2-point conversions; which is great news for Tim Tebow.
 That close to the goal line, Tebow’s athleticism could find him a niche spot in the offensive.
 Although Chip Kelly has told media outlets that, “Tim is not a gadget guy,” and won’t be used in this capacity, Kelly has been known to deceive the media before.

 Tebow also represents a fourth string quarterback option.
-Prozac online sales for the starting spot, but his injury history makes him unreliable at best—he didn’t play Sunday in order to give his damaged ACL a bit more time to recover.
+Bradford is by far the leading candidate for the starting spot, but his injury history makes him unreliable at best—he didn’t play Sunday in order to give his damaged ACL a bit more time to recover.
 Watching Mark Sanchez play is like watching someone fly a model airplane—it flies (although sometimes shakily), but there is always a decent chance that it might come crashing down to Earth.

 Having played in only four NFL games, Barkley is an unknown factor, although his 4 interceptions in 3 appearances during the 2013 season aren’t encouraging.
 He did go 12 of 20 Sunday, racking up 192 and one interception, albeit on a tipped ball.
 He certainly looked more comfortable than Tebow and had much more success reading the defense.